 - Women’s TechConnect: The Women’s TechConnect Initiative is designed in partnership with

 Women in Technology honorees, WICT and SCTE to provide a mentoring relationship between senior ranking and high-potential cable tech executives to help educate and retain women in the technology fields of the cable industry.
 The goal of the program is to provide a crucial support system to better equip mentees to overcome workplace challenges, while helping them rise through the cable ranks until they themselves become the leaders and innovators.
-This year’s program will begin with a kick-off meeting on October 15 during the 2018 WICT Leadership Conference, and will conclude with graduation in October 2019 at the SCTE•ISBE Cable-Tec Expo.
-Read more about the program online and plan ahead to apply for next year’s round.
+This year’s program will begin with a kick-off meeting on September 16 during the 2019 WICT Leadership Conference, and will conclude with graduation in October 2020 at the SCTE•ISBE Cable-Tec Expo.
+Read more about the program online and apply by Monday, July 8, 2019.

 - Women in Technology Award: Created in 1995 to recognize and honor top women executives in cable technology, the annual Women in Technology Award is presented in partnership with the Society of Cable Telecommunications Engineers (SCTE) and its global arm, the International Society of Broadband Experts (ISBE), Women in Cable Telecommunications (WICT) and Cablefax.
 The award acknowledges the achievements of an individual who has demonstrated outstanding professional growth while contributing to the advancement of the cable industry.
-This year, Comcast’s Noopur Davis received the award on October 24, 2018, during SCTE•ISBE’s Cable-Tec Expo® in Atlanta, GA.
+In 2018, Comcast’s Noopur Davis received the award on October 24, 2018, during SCTE•ISBE’s Cable-Tec Expo® in Atlanta, GA.
 Click here to meet Noopur and learn about her background and many accomplishments.
+2019 nominations are due Friday, June 21, 2019.

 - Woman to Watch – Technology: WICT’s Woman to Watch distinction recognizes leaders who show tremendous growth and progression through their professional accomplishments with a strong commitment to their companies and the industry at large.
 Beginning in 2017, WICT added a category to honor Woman to Watch from a technology company.
-This year’s honoree is Leslie Miles from ARRIS, and she received her award during the 2018 WICT Touchstones Luncheon on Monday, October 15 in New York.
-Learn more about Leslie and all of this year’s award winners by visiting our website.
+The 2018 honoree is Leslie Miles from ARRIS, and she received her award during the 2018 WICT Touchstones Luncheon on Monday, October 15 in New York.
+Learn more about Leslie and all of the 2018 award winners by visiting our website.
+2019 nominations are due by Friday, June 14, 2019.

 - WICT Disrupts Diversity at CES: in 2017 and 2018 WICT hosted a lively panel discussion on The Inclusion Imperative during CES in Las Vegas.
 A panel of industry experts shared how to advance your tech career and highlighted the latest workplace research on gender, including the business case for gender diversity as noted on our website at www.wict.org/diversityfacts.
 And view photos and review the PowerPoint slides referenced during the discussion here.